For cricket fans, the Ashes tournament is must-see TV. To watch them, you'll need to sign up for premium sports channels.

 When it comes to cricket, it doesn't get much bigger than the Ashes.

-Held roughly once a year between Australia and England, the Ashes tests are the highlight for many cricket fans.
+Held once every two years between Australia and England, the Ashes tests are the highlight for many cricket fans.
 Here's how you can watch them.

 What is the Ashes?

 The Ashes is a long-running Test cricket series played between Australia and England.
 It was first held in 1882-83, and both teams are currently tied for trophy wins.
 The last Ashes was in 2015 and England won.

 The term 'ashes' originated from a fake obituary published in a British newspaper after Australia beat England in 1882.
 The article said that "English cricket had died" and "the ashes taken to Australia".

 When the 1882-83 series was hosted, England won two of the three Tests on the tour, so Australia gave a small urn to the captain of the English team.
 While this urn isn't the official trophy of the Ashes, it's become a symbol of the series and given it its name.

 Traditionally, the current trophy-holder hosts the next Ashes; however, in more recent years, this has switched to a back-and-forth agreement between England and Australia.